 Computerized Adaptive Testing (CAT)

 Increase measurement precision with CAT - a form of assessment in which administered items are selected based on the ability levels of the students.
 Initial item selection is typically based on the assumption that the test taker is of average ability; subsequently selected items are based on ability estimates obtained from preceding responses.
 This approach optimizes precision by increasing the selection of items that are neither too easy nor too difficult.

 Assess critical aspects of early literacy as appropriate for each grade level with the EL-BAS.
 Critical aspects include print concepts, phonological awareness, phonics and word recognition, vocabulary acquisition and use, and comprehension of text.
 The series consists of computer-presented assessments aligned to Common Core and local state standards in grades kindergarten and first.
 Three assessments from the EL-BAS are available for each grade level and are designed to assess the development of early literacy skills throughout the year.
 Learn more

 Early Math Benchmark Assessment Series (EM-BAS)

-The Early Math Benchmark Assessment Series (EM-BAS) from ATI is comprised of computer-presented assessments aligned to Common Core and local state kindergarten math standards.
+The Early Math Benchmark Assessment Series (EM-BAS) from ATI is comprised of computer-presented assessments aligned to Common Core and local state early elementary (i.e. kindergarten and first grade) math standards.
 With ATI's EM-BAS, students are assessed on items aligned to the most up to date standards in a friendly, early-elementary environment involving sounds and images.
 The technology-enhanced items are designed to measure early math skills and allow for easy assessment and quick intervention to ensure students are progressing in the development of their mathematical knowledge and skills.
 Learn more